 - Who is your primary and secondary target market?

 - What type of messaging will most appeal to them?

 Step 3.
 Content Marketing Plan

-At this step we look at what types of content you need and are appropriate to meet your goals.
+At this step, we look at what types of B2B marketing and technical content you need and are appropriate to meet your goals.
 If we’re working on a complete plan, we’ll shape it to best fit your goals and budget while delivering the highest possible impact.
 In many cases, we’re starting with a specific assignment.
 Even so, we look at the different ways we can use any given assignment across multiple channels: